kaunel85/ong-bylaws/bylaws.md

 123. To call a Judicial Committee a Member must report before the Executive Committee for an explanation as to why the Judicial Committee meeting must be called.
      1. The Executive Committee can call the Judicial Committee meeting with a 66% +1 vote.
 This decision can be vetoed by the Chapter with a 66% vote of active members attending a Chapter meeting.

-124. Discipline will be determined at the discretion of the Judicial Committee and the Executive Committee, except in cases where disciplinary action has been previously prescribed by the Code of Phi Delta Theta, Article XVI, Sections 154, 155, and 156.
+124. Discipline will be determined at the discretion of the Judicial Committee and the Executive Committee, except in cases where disciplinary action has been previously prescribed by the Code of Phi Delta Theta, Article XVI, Sections 154, 155, and 156 .

-125. Failure to pay any fees in full to the Chapter by the designated date will result in immediate suspension, unless other arrangements have been made with the Vice President and the Treasurer as per ARTICLE V Section 77.
+125. Failure to pay any fees in full to the Chapter by the designated date will result in immediate suspension, unless other arrangements have been made with the Vice President and the Treasurer as per 77.

 126. The Judiciary Committee meeting shall be conducted as follows, all of which is to be mediated by the chair:
      1. Open Section (All Members may attend this portion of the meeting)